 It’s easy to imagine how this sequel would have appeared on film—between the setting, the various generalized alien monsters and the mystical magic jewel, the story functions far more like one of the many popular fantasy films that were produced in the 1980s for kids.
 It has more in common with Labyrinth, Legend, and Willow than it does with Star Wars.
 Which gives you an idea of what sort of series Star Wars might have become if it hadn’t made the money the studio wanted.

 On the other hand, in 1978 it was the only new Star Wars material available for mass consumption.
-That counts for quite a bit in the long run, and is undoubtedly why this novel has remained popular for over 30 years, mud fights and all.
+That counts for quite a bit in the long run, and is undoubtedly why this novel has remained popular for decades years, mud fights and all.

 Emily Asher-Perrin guesses that it makes sense for Luke to assume sexist Imperials when there are clearly no lady Empire officers in the films, but really?
 You can bug her on Twitter and read more of her work here and elsewhere.